Dairy Alternative

 Pro Tips

-- Transfer to airtight containers for extended freshness
+- Transfer to airtight glass containers to extend freshness

 Origin & Heritage